Apparms History, Family Crest & Coats of Arms

 - Origins Available:

 The history of the Apparms family begins among the Pictish clans ancient Scotland.
 The name Apparms comes from the name Abraham.
 The name means chief (or father) of a multitude and exalted father.

 The surname Apparms was first found in Balfeth, in Scotland, in 1163, where Adam Abraham, Bishop of Dunblain, held extensive lands.
 Further south in Lancashire, the township of Abram was home to another branch of the family.
 "This township was originally called Adburgham, and afterwards Abraham, and gave name to an ancient family of landowners, of whom Gilbert de Abram and John Abraham are mentioned in the reigns of Henry IV. and Henry V. There are some ancient seats, among which is Abram Hall, a moated brick mansion existing since the time of Henry VI."

-Important Dates for the Apparms family
+Early History of the Apparms family

 This web page shows only a small excerpt of our Apparms research.
 Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Apparms History in all our PDF Extended History products and printed products wherever possible.

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Apparms has appeared Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Apparms family (pre 1700)